ruthearle/CV/README.md

 Owned and managed a franchised LighterLife weight management consultancy.

+- Managed operations of the Nottingham branch including overseeing a team of 3
+- Developed and executed local marketing and advertising strategies
+- Produced the branch business plan along with cash flow and profit and loss forecasts
--	Facilitated groups of up to 12 people
+- Facilitated weekly workshops of groups of up to 12 people with the goal of recognising their behaviours and creating actionable steps to change
 - Used basic counselling skills with Transactional Analysis and Cognitive Behavioural Therapy based activities to work on clients relationship with food
--	Developed and executed a local marketing and advertising strategies
--	Produced business plan along with cash flow and profit and loss forecasts
--	Managed a team of 3

 ###Sussex Homecare
 #####Homecare assistant (Sep 2004 - Sep 2006)